 The property features 12 designated duck hunting locations, including nine field blinds and three flooded timber locations.
-These setups are best-in-class, designed for comfort, concealment, and efficiency, and accommodate up to 12 hunters and two guides per blind.
+These setups are best-in-class, designed for comfort, concealment, and efficiency, and accommodate up to 14 hunters per blind.
 This includes three custom-designed luxury pit blinds and two luxury container blinds-each with electricity, heating, and cooking facilities-plus four standard pit blinds.
 Five of the nine field blinds feature risers to pump water and keep the hunting areas open during freezing conditions.
-Three blinds are fully ADA-compliant with wheelchair accessibility, and all offer drive-up access.
+Four blinds are fully ADA-compliant with wheelchair accessibility, and all offer drive-up access.